Song structure is crucial to writing great music.

 The short answer is: Anywhere you please!

-Many songwriters start with their hook.
-Many songwriters start with their chorus.
+Many songwriters start with their hook, while others begin with the verse.

-Many songwriters begin at the very first verse.
-Others still will write all the music and melodies first then bring in lyrics.
+Some will even write all the music and melodies first then bring in lyrics.

 If you feel like you’re pulled toward one section of your song first, write that first.
 Then see what else needs to be written around that section in order for it all to feel like it fits.